apoorvasheera/data-512-homework_2/README.md

 - **Wikipedia Politician Articles:** A dataset containing Wikipedia articles about politicians, obtained from a category crawl of Wikipedia's "Politicians by nationality" pages.
 - **Population Data:** The population data was sourced from the Population Reference Bureau's August 2024 data sheet, providing population counts by country and region.

+### API Documentation

+- **MediaWiki REST API for the EN Wikipedia:** Used to get revision ids to lead to ORES request.
+Full documentation : (https://www.mediawiki.org/wiki/API:Main_page)
+- **ORES API:** Used to retrieve quality predictions for Wikipedia articles.
+Full documentation can be found here: (https://ores.wikimedia.org)

-### License and Terms of Use
+### API License and Terms of Use

 The source data is publicly available under the Wikimedia Foundation’s Terms of Use.
 This dataset is subject to these terms, including those governing the reuse and redistribution of Wikimedia content.
 The ORES (Objective Revision Evaluation Service) API used to assess article quality is provided by Wikimedia under a Creative Commons license, and detailed documentation can be found here.
 Please review these terms before using or redistributing this dataset.
 In this analysis, we adhere to the terms of the Wikimedia Foundation, particularly ensuring proper attribution for the data and following ethical guidelines in using the ORES API for article quality predictions.

-### API Documentation

-- **MediaWiki REST API for the EN Wikipedia:** Used to get revision ids to lead to ORES request.
-Full documentation : (https://www.mediawiki.org/wiki/API:Main_page)
-- **ORES API:** Used to retrieve quality predictions for Wikipedia articles.
-Full documentation can be found here: (https://ores.wikimedia.org)

 ## Data Files